Aniket06118/AniketSharma-langgraph-MAT496/README.md

 - When sub-graphs run in parallel and return the same key, a reducer is needed to merge their outputs correctly.
 - Conflicts can be avoided by giving each sub-graph its own output schema with unique keys.

+  **tweaking**
+  - changed the questions from about ollama to about the cricket odi worlcup 2023
+  - Changed failure analysis summary and questions summary to about india's performance in the 2023 odi worlcup.